Creating an Estate Plan with Trusts

 - Trusts for Children.
-Because Tennessee law prohibits minors from inheriting any asset until they turn 18, a minor's trust is created in an estate plan to make sure those assets are properly managed and to help avoid a guardianship.
+Because state law prohibits minors from inheriting any asset until they turn 18, a minor's trust is created in an estate plan to make sure those assets are properly managed and to help avoid a guardianship.

 - Special Needs Trust.
 This is a type of trust that is created for individuals that usually have some sort of mental or physical disability.
 A trustee is appointed to manage the assets for the beneficiary's lifetime.
 This trust also is used often to prevent the loss of any governmental assistance the beneficiary is receiving, such as Medicaid or Social Security Disability.

 Revocable Living Trust